 “The legendary hero who guides us against the unjust Gods.”

 Unbeknownst to me, these whispers rippled through the ranks.
-I, on the other hand, was trying my best not to land too hard each time that I was spit out of a portal.
+I, on the other hand, was trying my best not to land too hard each time that my body spat out of a portal.
 I could barely worry about anything but cutting through weak spots time and time again before having to do a fancy dive roll to keep from hurting myself.

 However, once I had overcome the initial fear, the familiarity of my knife carving through the weak mana flow, coupled with my enhanced senses from the food boost, had resulted in a more controlled fall, leading to a sense of enjoyment and satisfaction.

 “Take that, you stupid Gods!
 For giving me such a weird skill!
 What do you have to say to that now?”
 I screamed out to no one in particular.